apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The log file rolling interval, in seconds.
 The minimum value is ``60`` (1 minute).
 The maximum, and default, value is 86400 seconds (one day).

-.. note:: If you start Traffic Server within a few minutes of the next rolling time, then rolling might not occur until the next rolling time.
+.. note:: If you start |TS| within a few minutes of the next rolling time, then rolling might not occur until the next rolling time.

 .. ts:cv:: CONFIG proxy.config.log.rolling_offset_hr INT 0
    :reloadable: